7.1.1 General Funding Guidelines and Definitions: Policy

 In some circumstances, an individual may be both a Home Department and a Financial Approver.

-Financial support allows graduate students to work on their studies, enabling them to make expeditious progress towards their degree.
+Financial support allows graduate students to focus on their studies, enabling them to make expeditious progress towards their degree.
 For this reason:

-Acceptance of an award of financial support from Stanford obliges the student to inform the department of any other aid received.
+Acceptance of an award of financial support from Stanford obliges the student to inform the degree program of any other aid received.
 The Stanford award may be adjusted.

 Because graduate students often receive funding from multiple sources while at Stanford, it is important to know and abide by the policy conditions of each funding source.
 Receiving financial support from one source may prohibit additional support from another.
-See, for example, requirements related to Supplemental Pay for Stanford students on an NSF Graduate Research Fellowship [pdf form].
+See, for example, requirements related to Supplemental Pay for Stanford Students on an NSF Graduate Research Fellowship [eResources].

 There are formal limits on the number of hours a student may be employed in Stanford hourly employment when also financially supported by assistantships or fellowships, see Administrative Guide Memo 10.2.2, Graduate Student Hourly Employment.